SystemSpace/Compendium/compendium.rst

 How does transitioning to LFE affect a tulpa?
   Tulpas will gain their own bodies, but keep their personality, and will still be a subsoul of yours.

+Can a person see through their tulpa's eyes?
+  Depends per person and how they partition it.

 How does the soul transfer work?
   We add you to a list, and forcefully edit your soul's location data.